Understanding the Silver Spring Crime Rate

 - Reckless Endangerment

 - Sex Offenses

 - Theft Offenses

-If you are facing an arrest or charges for any of the above crimes in Silver Spring, Maryland, criminal defense attorney Morgan E. Leigh is prepared to stand by your side and fight for your freedom.
-The earlier you seek advice from an attorney, the greater your chance of avoiding any mistakes that can put your case in jeopardy.
+If you are facing an arrest or criminal charges for any of the above criminal offenses in Silver Spring, Maryland, a criminal defense attorney Morgan E. Leigh is prepared to stand by your side and fight for your freedom.
+The earlier you seek advice from a criminal defense attorney, the greater are your chances of avoiding any mistakes that can put your case in jeopardy.

 What to Do if You’re Arrested for a Silver Spring Crime

-Getting arrested can be a terrifying experience, but attorney Morgan E. Leigh is here to help.
-If you or a loved one has been arrested for a crime in Silver Spring, Maryland, your first steps can make all the difference in the outcome of your case.
+Getting arrested can be a terrifying experience, but Silver Spring criminal defense attorney Morgan E. Leigh is here to help.
+If you or a loved one has been arrested for a criminal offense, first steps can make all the difference in the outcome of criminal cases.

 The main police agency making arrests in Silver Spring is the Montgomery County Police Department (“MCPD”).
 The main police department in Silver Spring is the MCPD Third District Station:

 Third District Station